ipython/ipython-website/index.rst

   for which `Damian Avila <https://github.com/damianavila>`_ was a technical reviewer.
 We thank Packt Publishing for donating a portion of the proceeds from this book to support IPython's development.

-- **IPython 4.0**: We are pleased to announce the availability of IPython 4.0, aka The Big Split, splitting the monolithic IPython repo into smaller subpackages.

-- **Book**: Cyrille Rossant has published the `IPython Interactive Computing and Visualization Cookbook <books.html>`_, an advanced-level guide to IPython for data science, and the sequel of his previous book on IPython.
-We thank Packt Publishing for donating a portion of the proceeds from this book to support IPython's development.

 - **O'Reilly Book**: `Mining the Social Web <http://MiningTheSocialWeb.com>`_ is an open source data science project and `book <http://amzn.to/GPd59m>`_